JeffDeCola/my-cheat-sheets/software/service-architectures/containers-as-a-service/google-kubernetes-engine-cheat-sheet/README.md

 ## STEP 2 - CONNECT TO CLUSTER

-To interact with the cluster, you need to authenticate.
-Run the following command:
+To interact with the cluster, you need to hook it up to kubectl.

 This following command configures `kubectl` to use the cluster you created.